yashmahalwal/nirikshak/packages/cli/docs/Initialisation.md

 Before starting with Nirikshak, you need a certain folder structure. `init` command helps you set up your project.
 We call that initialising the project.
 Now we cover all the steps that are taken during initialisation.

-## Step 1: Make a basic directory structure
+## Step 1: Making a basic directory structure

 We create a few directories to set up your tests.
 Following steps are taken: